-Fees of the external investment managers and custodian are agreed in the respective mandates governing their appointments.
+Fees of the external investment managers and the Fund's custodian are agreed in the respective mandates governing their appointments.
 Broadly, these are based on the market value of the investments under their management and therefore increase or reduce as the value of these investments change.
 In addition, the Fund has negotiated with the following managers that an element of their fee be performance related.

-- Insight Investment Absolute Return Bonds - Trilogy Global Equities
+- Insight Investment Absolute Return Bonds

+- Aberdeen Standard Investments Private Equity

+- Pantheon Ventures Real Assets

-Where an investment manager's fee note has not been received by 31 March 2018, an estimate based upon the market value of their mandate as at the end of the year is used for inclusion in the Fund account.
+Where an investment manager's fee note has not been received by 31 March 2019, an estimate based upon the market value of their mandate as at the end of the year is used for inclusion in the Fund account.